 - You will be disqualified and barred from entering again for a period of time

-The College ensures that relevant and effective safeguarding practices exist and are actively promoted through the College and that it is understood by all that safeguarding is everyone’s responsibility.
+The College ensures that effective safeguarding procedures are actively promoted through the College and that it is understood by all members of the community that safeguarding is everyone’s responsibility.
 This applies both online and in the physical environment.
-BHASVIC involves students in shaping these safeguarding practices and in promoting safety and well being to everyone in the College community.
+BHASVIC involves students in shaping these safeguarding practices and in promoting safety and wellbeing to everyone in the College community.
 We have a duty to safeguard our students from a number of risks which include: sexual abuse and inappropriate relationships, online grooming (including extremism and radicalisation), physical and emotional abuse or neglect, domestic violence, bullying, self-harm and victimisation due to race, sexual orientation, faith, gender, gender identity, age, marital status or disability.

-If you are affected by any of the above issues, or are concerned about someone else, we recommend you speak to your Personal Tutor or Guidance Manager or any other member of staff (one of your teachers, for example).
+I you have been affected by any of the above issues, or are concerned about someone else, we recommend you speak to your Personal Tutor or Guidance Manager or any other member of staff (one of your teachers, for example).